Keystone Heights, Florida

 Keystone Heights is a city located in southwestern Clay County, Florida, United States.
 It is the southwesternmost city in the Jacksonville, Florida Metropolitan Statistical Area, and is the principal city and primary economic driver of the Lake Region, a region in Florida consisting of southwestern Clay County and parts of Bradford, Putnam, and Alachua counties, known for its many lakes.
-The city's name is derived from the state of Pennsylvania's nickname, the "Keystone State".
 The population of the city was 1,446 at the 2020 census, up from 1,350 at the 2010 census.

 History

 Early years and founding

 In 1917, the area that would eventually become known as the city of Keystone Heights was a small community known as "Brooklyn" located along present day State Road 100, about one mile north of the present location of Keystone Heights on Lake Brooklyn.

-In those early days Brooklyn consisted of a large unpainted building called the Brooklyn Hotel; a combination general store and post office; and several small houses scattered about.
-Property Developer John J. Lawrence, who hailed from Pennsylvania, noticed the area on a visit to Lake Brooklyn, and instantly became attracted to the region.
+The community consisted of a large unpainted building called the Brooklyn Hotel; a combination general store and post office; and several small houses scattered about.
+Property developer John J. Lawrence, who hailed from Pittsburgh, Pennsylvania, noticed the area on a visit to Lake Brooklyn, and instantly became attracted to the region.

 In 1920, the Lawrence family completed their home, the first house built in Keystone Heights, which overlooked Lake Geneva, and still lies there today at the corner of Jasmine Avenue & Lawrence Blvd.
 (State Road 21).
 After hearing of natural wonders and the many different lakes of the area, other families moved to Keystone, putting a strain on those attempting to build structures within the city.
 Helping to address the issue, in late 1921, C. Ray Lawrence came to Keystone Heights, and began laying out the streets and lots in the city.

+In 1922, J.J.
+Lawrence and the settlers who were all originally from New York and Pennsylvania, shared in the renaming of the community from "Brooklyn" to "Keystone Heights".

-The municipality was officially incorporated as the "City of Keystone Heights", named after Lawrence's home state of Pennsylvania's nickname, the "Keystone State", in 1925.
+And in 1925, the municipality was officially incorporated as the "City of Keystone Heights", named after Lawrence's home state of Pennsylvania's nickname, the "Keystone State".